vincentbagilet/mediocrethemes/README.md

 <img src="man/figures/README-base_graph-1.png" width="70%" style="display: block; margin: auto;" />

-Users can set the theme and color palette for all plots in a document by using the function `set_mediocre_all` at the top of their document:
+Users can also set the theme and color palette for all plots in a document with the function `set_mediocre_all` placed at the top of their
+document:

 ``` r
 set_mediocre_all()